 11 dog-friendly beaches in South Devon

 With two National Parks and more than 500 miles of coastline, Devon is a dog owners’ paradise with walks in abundance.
-But, however much we adore our pooches, they’re not always able to access the whole seafront all year round.
-If you’re looking for dog-friendly beaches in South Devon you’re in luck.
-Here’s our guide to the coves and bays where they can frolic in the waves 12 months of the year.
+But, however much we adore our four-legged best friends, they’re not always able to access the whole seafront year-round.
+If you’re looking for dog-friendly beaches in South Devon, you’re in luck.
+Here’s our guide to the coves and bays where they can frolic in the waves for 12 months of the year.